sullivanm22/Salaries-Data-Project/README.md

 3. For software engineers and data scientists, what is the correlation between the amount of years of experience you have and your salary?
 4. What locations pay data scientists the most?

-For the Individual part of this assignment, I wanted asked this question:
+For the Individual part of this assignment, I wanted to ask this question:
 What is the correlation between how many years you spend working for a company and your compensation for a software engineer?